PraveenSP12/Sars-Covid-19---KG-with-GliNER-SpaCy-/README.md

 Simple procedure :

-I have created the solution for above mentioned problem using LLMs (GliNER & Gliner_SpaCy) for NER Model and developed a knowledge graph using the Entities, Relations and Edges.
+I have created the solution for above mentioned problem using 2 LLMs Model (GliNER & Gliner_SpaCy) for NER Model and developed a knowledge graph using the Entities, Relations and Edges.

 1. Import the necessary libraries such as (Example: Gliner , Gliner_spacy , SpaCy , networkx, matplotlib, etc)
 2. Import the Dataset specific file named Metadata.csv (1.65 GB) , The whole Dataset contains 87 GB of Data which makes the model hard to execute.
 So filter the neccessary data and import it.
 Extract the needed Entity & Relationships based Data.